-(March 9, 2018 / JNS) Living the American dream and following a path that would ultimately land him on the Supreme Court, Louis Brandeis had little time for Zionism in his early life and even held views that were antithetical to it.
+(March 9, 2018 / Embassy of Israel in Washington, D.C.)
+Living the American dream and following a path that would ultimately land him on the Supreme Court, Louis Brandeis had little time for Zionism in his early life and even held views that were antithetical to it.

 Nahum Goldman, who would become president of the World Zionist Organization, stressed the centrality of the Brandeis intervention.
 Without Brandeis, he wrote, “the Balfour Declaration would probably never have been issued.”